spitschan/ShapeToolbox/doc/source/helperfuncs.rst

 Helper functions
 ****************

+This section described the small handful of helper functions in
+|toolbox| --- functions that do not produce or manipulate the model
+structures themselves but that can help in model design.
+The first two functions are useful in choosing parameters for the sinusoidal modulation (made using :ref:`ref-objmakesine`).
+Other functions can be used to view the model without saving it to a file, to save the model to a file, and reading a model from a file.
+Note that the last two functions are not usually called by the user directly; they are only included here for emergencies, funky custom applications, and general playing around.

+* `objFindAngles`_
+* `objFindFreqs`_
+* `objShow`_
+* `objSaveModel`_
+* `objRead`_

+.. _helper-objfindangles:

 objFindAngles
 ===============

-When defining an orientation for modulation for spheres, cylinders, and tori that is not vertical or horizontal, there might be a discontinuity in the grating at the :math:`0-2\pi` border in the azimuth direction.
+When defining an orientation for modulation for spheres, cylinders (or surfaces of revolution or extrusions), and tori that is not vertical or horizontal, there might be a discontinuity in the grating at the :math:`0-2\pi` border in the azimuth direction.
 That is, the peaks and troughs of the grating will not, in general, meet at this border.
 TODO: An example figure with the discontinuity.